s33Y377/interview-question-exercise/python1.md

    print(c.area)    # 78.53975
 ```

-###How can you improve the performance of Python code involving large datasets?
+### 8. How can you improve the performance of Python code involving large datasets?
 **Answerer**: Some strategies to optimize performance include:
      - NumPy **Pandas** for large numerical and data-processing tasks.
      - built-in functions** and avoid unnecessary loops.